 Camping is one of the most visceral, wonderful ways to travel.
 Nothing beats experiencing the outdoors, close to nature, and among local wildlife.
-Plus when you camp, you help support national parks around the world – ensuring that travelers young and old can continue to experience the amazing natural beauty of the world.
+Plus when you go on a camping trip, you help support national parks around the world – ensuring that travelers young and old can continue to experience the amazing natural beauty of the world.

 Strap on your boots, grab your tent and prepare for the camping experience of a lifetime!

-Here are some can’t miss multi-day camping experiences around the world that avid campers shouldn’t miss:
+Here are some can’t miss multi-day camping trip experiences around the world that avid campers shouldn’t miss.